integr8ly/integreatly-operator/test-cases/tests/upgrade/n02b-upgrade-rhoam.md

    oc login --token=<TOKEN> --server=https://api.CLUSTER_NAME.s1.devshift.org:6443
    ```

-2. Clone the [workload-web-app](https://github.com/integr8ly/workload-web-app) repo and run the following command:
+2. If the [workload-web-app](https://github.com/integr8ly/workload-web-app) is not deployed on the cluster (it should be since it can be done via [addon-flow](https://master-jenkins-csb-intly.apps.ocp4.prod.psi.redhat.com/job/ManagedAPI/job/managed-api-install-addon-flow) pipeline), clone the [workload-web-app](https://github.com/integr8ly/workload-web-app) repository and run the following command:

    ```
    git clone https://github.com/integr8ly/workload-web-app